Our Projects

 Safer Sex Intervention

-The Safer Sex Intervention is designed to reduce sexual risk behaviors and prevent the recurrence of sexually transmitted infection (STI) among young women ages 12 to 23 diagnosed with an STI.
-This clinic-based, individualized intervention is delivered at the time of STI diagnosis and/or treatment by a female health educator in one 30- to 50-minute session.
+Safer Sex Intervention is designed to reduce sexual risk behaviors and prevent the recurrence of sexually transmitted infection (STI) among young women ages 13 to 23 diagnosed with an STI.
+This clinic-based, individualized intervention is delivered at the time of STI diagnosis and/or treatment by a health educator in one 30- to 50-minute session.
 One of two interventions will guide the session, based on the young woman’s discussion with the health educator and self-identified stage of behavior change.
+To purchase this intervention package, visit the SSI webpage or contact safersex@childrens.harvard.edu.

 SEE-ME/Think Aloud